Allodaposuchidae: Systematics

 The internal phylogeny of Allodaposuchidae can be shown in the cladogram below from the 2021 Blanco study:

 In the 2021 study, Blanco recovered Allodaposuchus as paraphyletic, with Agaresuchus and Lohuecosuchus.
 Accordingly, Blanco proposed that Agaresuchus and Lohuecosuchus should be considered junior synonyms of Allodaposuchus.

+Palaeobiology

+Palaeoecology

+Allodaposuchids were semi-aquatic carnivores, occupying a range of habitats from freshwater to brackish environments.